 This topic review discusses how to determine the need for intubation and provides a simple decision tool that is applicable to virtually all emergency patients regardless of age and presenting condition.
 Discussions of other aspects of airway management are found elsewhere.
-(See "Rapid sequence intubation in adults" and "Emergent endotracheal intubation in children" and "The failed airway in adults" and "The difficult airway in adults".)
+(See "Rapid sequence intubation for adults outside the operating room" and "Emergency endotracheal intubation in children" and "The failed airway in adults" and "Approach to the difficult airway in adults outside the operating room".)

 Even knowledgeable emergency clinicians, however, can contribute to patient morbidity and mortality by waiting too long to intubate.
-Inappropriate delays in airway management can convert a relatively controlled opportunity to secure the airway into a "crash" airway scenario, eliminating the opportunity for a well-planned, methodical approach.
+Inappropriate delays in airway management can convert a relatively controlled opportunity to secure the airway into a hectic, unplanned airway management scenario ("crash" airway), eliminating the opportunity for a well-prepared, methodical approach.
 As examples, clinicians should not postpone intubation until the patient with anaphylaxis develops stridor or wait for worsening of hoarseness in the patient with smoke inhalation.

 - American College of Surgeons Committee on Trauma.
 Advanced Trauma Life Support (ATLS) Student Course Manual, 9th ed, American College of Surgeons, Chicago 2012.

 - ECC Committee, Subcommittees and Task Forces of the American Heart Association.
 2005 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care.
 Circulation 2005; 112:IV1.